-7.4.1 BIA Housing Study Forecasts
+BIA Housing Forecasts

-The Building Industry Association of Central Ohio (BIA) regularly issues a Housing Needs Assessment that forecasts housing demand based on historic trends, in this case the past two decades, the impact of Covid on the economy, and the Intel effect.
+The Building Industry Association of Central Ohio (BIA) regularly issues an analysis of housing need for the Columbus region that forecasts housing demand based on historic trends, in this case the past two decades, the impact of Covid on the economy, and the Intel effect.
 The current assessment was issued in 2022 and forecasts demand through 2032.
 The assessment addresses demand for the 10-county region around Columbus.